ceilfors/notes/notes/Writing_allows_us_to_deliberately_forget.md

 # Writing allows us to deliberately forget
 We have [[Working memory limits]], therefore making sure that we can populate our working memory with what's relevant in the current circumstances is necessary for us to be effective.
 Unfortunately we don't really have a full control over what we have in our working memory, other irrelevant thoughts might linger (like open tasks) and will reduce our ability to focus.
 (See also: [[Zeigarnik Effect]])

-We need to able to deliberately forget about the irrelevant thoughts. [[Forgetting is a healthy process of inhibiting irrelevant information]].
+We need to able to deliberately forget about the irrelevant thoughts. [[Forgetting is a healthy process of inhibiting irrelevant memory]].
 Writing makes us have an external system, and it will help us forget about those lingering irrelevant thoughts.

 ---
 ## References